baljit92/skull-detector/README.md

 ## Results

-Full testing output fromm the trainined model can be found under `results/`.
+Full testing output from the trained model can be found under `results/`.
 In the images, the green boxes are the final predictions after merging, and red are all predictions after applying a threshold of confidence, but before merging.

+For the test dataset used, average accuracy was 90%.

 #### Positive Images
 Below are some positive images that were classified correctly.
 Most of the positively classified images, as below, are images that contain a standalone skull whereas some of them also contain noise in the background.